-12 U.S. Hotels Every Beauty Enthusiast Must Visit
+13 US Hotels Every Beauty Enthusiast Must Visit

 The Umstead Hotel and Spa

 Aside from incredible massage and facial treatments, this spa also offers the most incredible manicure and pedicure options.
-Their Serenity Manicure and Pedicures are known to stimulate the skin for the perfect balancing treatment — not just a pretty, new nail color.
+Its Serenity Manicure and Pedicures are known to stimulate the skin for the perfect balancing treatment—not just a pretty new nail color.
 It includes a moisturizing mask for the hands followed by a massage with your choice of essential oils.
 Hot paraffin comes next, and before you know it you're sinking deep into your chair (and have great nails, duh).

 Photo: